QuickStart: The Global Error Trap

 ErrEx.State can be one of five values when your global error handler is called:

-You can then (optionally) change the ErrEx.State value to any of the following values.
-Once your global error handler has returned, vbWatchdog checks the ErrEx.State value that you have set, and takes appropriate action:
+vbWatchdog gives you the power to change the ErrEx.State value to any of the following values, which gives you the possibility of truly 'handling' an error at a global level, if you wish or need to do so.
+Once your global error trap routine has returned, vbWatchdog checks the ErrEx.State value that you have set, and takes the appropriate action:

 Showing the vbWatchdog error dialog